samuelthomas2774/nxapi/README.md

 The only requirement to use this is that your Nintendo Account is linked to a Network Service Account, i.e. you've linked your Nintendo Account to a Nintendo Switch console at some point.
 It doesn't matter if your account is no longer linked to any console.

-You will need to have had an online membership (free trial is ok) to use any game-specific services if you want to access those.
+You will need to have an online membership (free trial is ok) to use any game-specific services if you want to access those.
 SplatNet 2 can be used without an active membership, but NookLink and Smash World both require an active membership just to open them.

 For Parental Controls data, you don't need to have linked your account to a console.
 You will need to use Nintendo's app to add a console to your account though, as this isn't supported in nxapi and the Parental Controls API is a bit useless without doing this.